Yield Curve Guide for Market Regimes

 What the yield curve shows about market conditions

 Different parts of the curve also carry different messages.
 Short maturities are closely tied to central bank expectations and near-term financing conditions.
 Intermediate maturities often reflect the handoff between current policy and the medium-term growth outlook.
-Longer maturities bring in longer-run inflation uncertainty, duration sensitivity, and the compensation investors require for holding exposure further out in time.
+Longer maturities bring in longer-run inflation uncertainty, duration sensitivity, and the term premium investors require for holding exposure further out in time.

 That is why the curve should not be read mechanically.
 A flatter structure may reflect tighter monetary expectations, fading growth confidence, or a shift in long-end demand.
 A steeper structure may point to reflation, easier policy expectations, supply pressure, or stress-driven repricing.
 The curve matters because it organizes these possibilities, not because it eliminates the need for judgment.